ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## extractAllGroupsHorizontal {#extractallgroups-horizontal}

 Matches all groups of the `haystack` string using the `pattern` regular expression.

-The `pattern` must contain groups, each group enclosed in brackets.
-If `pattern` contains no groups, an exception is thrown.

-The function returns an array of arrays, where the first array includes all expressions matching the first group, the second array - matching the second group, etc.
+Returns an array of arrays, where the first array includes all fragments matching the first group, the second array - matching the second group, etc.

-If `haystack` doesn’t match the `pattern` regex, an array of empty arrays is returned.
+!!! note "Note"
+    `extractAllGroupsHorizontal` function is slower than [extractAllGroupsVertical](#extractallgroups-vertical).

 **Syntax**